avo-hq/docs.avohq.io/docs/2.0/dashboards.md

 <img :src="('/assets/img/dashboards/divider.jpg')" alt="Avo Dashboard Divider" class="border mb-4" />

 Dividers can be a simple line between your cards or have some text on them that you control using the `label` option.
-When you don't want to show even the line, you can enable the `invisible` option, which adds the divider but does not display a border or label.
+When you don't want to show the line, you can enable the `invisible` option, which adds the divider but does not display a border or label.

 ## Dashboards visibility

-You might want to hide certain dashboards from certain users.
+You might want to hide specific dashboards from certain users.
 You can do that using the `visible` option.
 The option can be a boolean `true`/`false` or a block where you have access to the `params`, `current_user`, `context`, and `dashboard`.

-By default if you don't pass anything to `visible`, the dashboard will be available for anyone.
+If you don't pass anything to `visible`, the dashboard will be available for anyone.

 ```ruby{5-11}
 class ComplexDash < Avo::Dashboards::BaseDashboard